-Another advantage of unfinished bifold doors is cost.
+Another advantage of unfinished oak internal doors is cost.
 They carry a lower price tag than finished oak bifolds.
 However, it’s worth thinking about whether the time and effort of preparing unfinished doors is worth the extra saving.
 If you’d rather have the flexibility to finish the doors exactly the way you prefer, then unfinished doors are the best choice.

 The best-unfinished oak internal bifold door: Edge range

 Vufold’s Edge room divider door sets are a great way to completely transform your living space.
-Not only do they help to create distinct areas in an open plan living space, they also look incredibly stylish.
+Not only do they help to create distinct areas in an open plan living space, but they also look incredibly stylish.